 How similar are bad credit installment loans to payday loans?
 They’re similar in some ways but quite different in other ways.

 For example, fees and APRs can be similar.
 Although payday loans average 400% APR or higher in many states, installment loans for those with bad credit can be high and in triple-digit APR territory as well.
 Because an installment loan is repaid over time and has a much longer-term than a payday loan, the total amount of interest payments can equal just as much as the principal or even more!
 If you get a high APR installment loan with a term of multiple years, you could end up paying many times more interest than principal over the life of the loan.

 Depending on the lender, installment loans can help you rebuild credit history.
-For example, Possible Finance reports all payments to the three major credit bureaus: Experian, TransUnion, and Equifax.
+For example, Possible Finance reports all payments to two major credit bureaus: Experian and TransUnion.
 That allows customers to build positive payment history and build up credit history so they can qualify for cheaper financing and other credit products in the future.

 Lastly, installment loans can have greater flexibility due to repayment over time.
 Some lenders such as Possible have a late payment grace period with no fees and charges.
 Payday loans on the other hand are due on your next payday and if you can’t pay back, rolling over the loan can be expensive and punitive, putting you in a vicious cycle of debt.

 Avant is an online lender founded in Chicago, Illinois in 2012 and has issued billions in loans to various borrowers, mostly in the 600 to 700 credit score range.
 If you apply, expect your credit to be checked and you’ll need at least a 600 credit score to qualify.
 In addition, you’ll need a bank account with an online login with automatic payments so Avant can directly deduct scheduled loan payments from your account.